 The first can be summed up as “There’s nothing new under the sun.”
 Older workers have likely seen what feels like a fresh new idea before.
 And it’s their job to point out why it’s not already in place.
 This can come off as stifling when it’s presented the wrong way: “That didn’t work.”
 “We tried that already.”
 “We don’t do things that way.”

 The second is a bit more difficult.
-Older team members and younger ones may struggle to see each other’s worldview, and while it’s tempting to write it off as one or the other’s problem, it’s a two-way street you’ll need to mediate.
+Older team members and younger ones may struggle to see each other’s worldview.
+And while it’s tempting to write it off as one or the other’s problem, it’s a two-way street you’ll need to meditate.
 Empathy and thoughtfulness can only be encouraged, not enforced.

 First, make sure that every worker, regardless of age, is involved in your innovation strategy.
 Your platform should be open to everyone and allow everyone to listen.
 This practice will engage everybody and make sure you tap into everyone’s pool of creativity.

 A standing guideline for any innovation strategy is to ask detailed questions, and your older workforce, in particular, should be asked for their opinions and organizational history in detail.
 Let’s say you propose an idea and somebody immediately pipes up, “Oh, we tried that twenty years ago and it didn’t work out.”